Get Involved

 Minimum Qualifying Characteristics:

-- Bachelor’s degree in marketing, Business, Computer Science, or a related field; or an equivalent combination of education and experience sufficient to perform the essential functions of the job
+- At least 1 year of similar experience or combination of education and experience sufficient to perform the essential functions of the job

 Farm Credit of Southern Colorado is an Equal Opportunity Employer dedicated to diversity in the workplace and offers a great work environment.
 All qualified applicants will receive consideration for employment without regard to race, color, age, religion, sex, national origin, disability, or protected veteran status.